-It is a common ultrasound test that examines your heart and shows its movements.
+A standard ultrasound test examines your heart and shows its movements.

 The echocardiogram is a painless and non-invasive treatment.
-The procedure is helpful in identifying any abnormalities in the heart and heart valves.
+The procedure helps identify any abnormalities in the heart and heart valves.

 During the test, sound waves are used to produce images of the heart.